EyasuTeshome/shifttracker/interview-prep/update-behavioral-grid-based-on-feedback.md

 ### Project Setup

 1. Open up your behavioral grid in Google Docs.
-2. Open the written and numerical feedback from your coach, including any feedback they may have written directly on the Google Doc.
+2. Open the written and numerical feedback from your coach, including any feedback they may have written directly in the Google Doc.

 ### Using coach feedback to improve your behavioral grid